 Why We Chose the Big Berkey

 Instead, we opted for rainwater catchment with a cistern.
-Obviously, the rainwater doesn’t come in pure and clean.
+The rainwater doesn’t come in pure and clean.
 Even if you put in preventative measures, like first flush diverters, the water that gets to the cistern is often full of stuff you wouldn’t want to drink.
 Think dirt, dead bugs, bird droppings, and the microorganisms that accompany all that.

-With a small child in the house, I didn’t want to chance it.
+With a small child in the house, I didn’t want to take any chances.

-We have a two-stage particulate filter that removes the dirt and such from the water as it enters the house, but what about the microorganisms that make it past the filter?
+We have a whole-house two-stage particulate filter that removes the dirt and such from the water as it enters the house, but what about the microorganisms that make it past the filter?

 Our First Filter (before the Berkey)